mo7amedaliEbaid/piiicks-ecommerce/README.md

 ### User Interaction
-13. **Sort Products:** Options to sort products based on criteria such as price, popularity, or relevance.
+13. **Sort Products:** Options to sort products based on criteria such as price.
 14. **Notifications:** Keep users informed with updates on order status, promotions, and more.

 ### User Management